k3nnethfrancis/digitalTwins/README.md

 ## Getting started
 1. Clone this repo
+2. Install the requirements in requirements.txt
-2. change the `.env.example` file to `botenv.env` and enter your openAI key
+2. Change the `.env.example` file to `botenv.env` and enter your openAI key
-3. run the notebook
+3. Run the notebook